High level security meet of Home Ministry held: R-Day, J&K discussed

 Delhi elections: Confident that BJP would form govt says Amit Shah

-During the discussion on Jammu and Kashmir, it was decided that the restoration of broadband and internet connectivity be put on hold for sometime.
+During the discussion on J&K, it was decided that the restoration of broadband and internet connectivity be put on hold for some time.
 There should be no hurried decision on this as it could lead to violence, it was also decided at the meeting.

 On the deployment of troops at the Valley, it was decided that no further withdrawal shall take place immediately.
-Any decision in this regard would be taken in the summer after a through review, it was also decided at the meeting.
+Any decision in this regard would be taken in the summer after a thorough review, it was also decided at the meeting.